 Types of Specialty Communities

-Service Learning Living Learning Community
+Service Learning and Civic Engagement Living Learning Community

 Through intentional programming, class participation and numerous opportunities to be a part of an active service-focused community, residents of the Service Learning floor will not only be prepared to join and embrace the business world, but will realize and utilize their critical role in their local, national and global communities.

-- Located on the ground floor of Kresge Hall
+- Located on the Ground Floor of Kresge Hall

 - Students who live within this community will be required to sign up for the designated 3 credit General Elective course.

 The Bentley Leadership Floor (BLF) will provide a community for students to engage and continue their growth as a Bentley leader.
 Residents will support and educate each other through living and learning on a specialty community floor.
 Throughout their sophomore year, BLF residents will optimize their experiences on their respective paths of becoming effective and engaged student leaders.
 As members of the BLF you will have the opportunity to network with professionals, bond with floor members through intentional programming, informal conversations and gatherings.

 As a resident of the BLF, you will enjoy: